kemojal/phase-timeline-challenge/docs/Tasks.md

 - Code review required for each PR
 - Update README.md with new features
 - Regular team sync for progress updates
+- Each task should include unit tests
+- Create pull requests for each major phase
+- Document all changes in the changelog
+- Update documentation as you go